People Puzzler

 On June 2, 2021, Game Show Network renewed the show for a second season, which premiered on September 27, 2021.
 On July 18, 2022, Game Show Network renewed the show for a third season, which premiered on August 1, 2022.
+In 2023, reruns of the series were sold into off-network syndication to local stations.
+Leah Remini was nominated for a Daytime Emmy in 2022 as Outstanding Game Show Host for her work on People Puzzler.

 Gameplay

 The game is played among three contestants.
-On a player's turn, they choose one of 10 words on the board, identifying it in the same way as a regular crossword puzzle (i.e., 1-across, etc.).
+On a player's turn, they choose one of 8, 9, 10, or 11 words on the board, identifying it in the same way as a regular crossword puzzle (i.e., 1-across, etc.).
 The contestant is shown the first unrevealed letter in the word, and a clue is given.
-Correct answers score points based on the length of the word (similar to both The Cross-Wits and the 1980 NBC version of Chain Reaction); a contestant who correctly solves three words in a single turn is awarded bonus points.
+Correct answers score points based on the length of the word (similar to both The Cross-Wits and the 1980 NBC version of Chain Reaction), a contestant who correctly solves three words in a single turn is awarded bonus points.
 The contestant keeps control until they either make a mistake or score a bonus.
 If the contestant does make a mistake, the correct answer is not revealed, allowing the next contestant in line an opportunity to choose it again to obtain further letters and making it easier to solve (although they may choose another word).
 The last remaining letter in a word is never given.

 Some puzzles have a "Double Word", a clue that covers two words in the puzzle, forming a two-word phrase.
 Both halves of a Double Word must be solved together, and correctly solving a Double Word earns the combined value of both words.